 Many of Glasgow’s establishments are making excellent efforts towards minimising food waste and adopting ethical practices.
 From the business of breadmaking, to decadent Scottish cuisine, these small businesses are well worth supporting.

-- Purchase fresh bread from the social enterprise and artisan bakery, Freedom Bakery
+- Freedom Bakery – purchase fresh bread from the social enterprise and artisan bakery

-- Book a table at a restaurant committed to using local suppliers in the Merchant City, Mharsanta
+- Mharsanta – book a table at a restaurant committed to using local suppliers in the Merchant City

 3. Don’t miss these educational exhibitions

 At the Riverside Museum, a new display, Driving Out Emissions, showcases a Tesla Model S as the centrepiece, as well as rare Honda Insight MK1s from the year 2000.
-The exhibition explores the next chapter of the electric vehicle movement.
+The Riverside Museum: Going Green – The Drive for Energy Efficiency exhibition explores the next chapter of the electric vehicle movement.

 4. Join a walking or cycling city tour